ULL-ESIT-PL/learning-babel-macros/docs/idx-macro.md

 This is how imagine it works:

-The `babel-plugin-macros` traverses the AST  and each time it encounters a node containing a reference to `idx` stores the subtree in a list of nodes.
-Later calls the function exported by the macro with the `state`, `babel` and the list of nodes in the `references` object.
+The `babel-plugin-macros` traverses the AST  and each time it encounters a node containing a reference to `idx` stores the corresponding
+`path` in a list of nodes.
+Later calls the function exported by the macro with the `state`, `babel` with that list of nodes in the `references` object.

 Notice that the line `if (referencePath.parentPath.type === 'CallExpression')`  refers to the `parentPath` of the node that contains the reference since this points to the identifier and the parent is the "call" to the `idx` function.